juxhouse/bela-resources/README.md

 If your language is not supported, you can use a native code analysis tool and call BELA's [generic API](API.md) directly.

+3. Automate the above as a repository action or as an optional pipeline step that runs after your main CICD pipeline has completed.

 ## Synchronizing your APM Tools

 1. Obtain your BELA API token from the BELA web app.
 2. Call